mickeynp/ligature.el/README.rst

     ;; per mode with `ligature-mode'.
     (global-ligature-mode t))

-*NOTE:* `:load-path "path-to-ligature-repo"` is not necessary if installed via MELPA.
+*NOTE:* `:load-path "/path/to/ligature.el/"` is required if you're installing the package using git directly.

 Can I contribute support for more fonts?
 ========================================

 I'm glad you asked.
 Yes, please.
-If you want to configure ligatures for common programming fonts not already listed here, please raise a PR.
+If you want to configure ligatures for common programming fonts not already listed here, please raise a github issue, but do check if the `Wiki <https://github.com/mickeynp/ligature.el/wiki>`__ has what you need already.